Separating and Collapsing Electoral Control Types: Related Work

 Electoral control attacks were introduced and studied by Bartholdi, Tovey, and Trick in a tremendously influential 1992 paper~\cite{bar-tov-tri:j:control}.
 They defined a set of attacks based on adding/deleting/partitioning candidates and voters, and those attacks have been studied ever since.

-Bartholdi, Tovey, and Trick studied only the goal of making a particular focus candidate be an untied winner of the election (i.e., constructive control in the unique-winner model).
-Hemaspaandra, Hemaspaandra, and Rothe~\cite{hem-hem-rot:j:destructive-control} introduced ``destructive control'' versions of each constructive control type: The goal is to prevent (via the given control action) the focus candidate from becoming a unique winner.
+\citeA{bar-tov-tri:j:control} studied only the goal of making a particular focus candidate be an untied winner of the election (i.e., constructive control in the unique-winner model). \citeA{hem-hem-rot:j:destructive-control} introduced ``destructive control'' versions of each constructive control type: The goal is to prevent (via the given control action) the focus candidate from becoming a unique winner.
 Later papers often additionally, or only, used the nonunique-winner model, in which the goal is to make the focus candidate be (or, for the destructive case, not be) a winner.
-As far as we know, the first example of this was a study of Llull and Copeland elections by Faliszewski et al.~\cite{fal-hem-hem-rot:cOutByJour:llull,fal-hem-hem-rot:j:llull} that studied both winner models, and Hemaspaandra, Lavaee, and Menton~\cite{hem-lav-men:j:schulze-and-ranked-pairs} (see also~\cite[Footnote~5]{hem-hem-men:j:search-versus-decision}) argue that the nonunique-winner model is a better model to study than the unique-winner model.

-Hemaspaandra, Hemaspaandra, and Rothe~\cite{hem-hem-rot:j:destructive-control} clarified the ways of handling ties in the first-round elections of the (two-round) ``partition'' control types of Bartholdi, Tovey, and Trick, naming the two approaches ``ties promote'' and ``ties eliminate''; they did this because although tie-handling had previously been suggested as being unimportant, their paper establishes that, for example, for plurality the choice between those two rules spells the difference between being NP-complete and belonging to P\@.
-The ``adding candidates'' control attack of Bartholdi, Tovey, and Trick was anomalously defined, and Hemaspaandra, Hemaspaandra, and Rothe~\cite{hem-hem-rot:j:hybrid} kept the original notion but renamed it ``unlimited adding of candidates,'' and introduced, under the thus-available name ``adding candidates,'' the version that is analogous to the other Bartholdi, Tovey, and Trick add/delete types, and the subsequent papers have followed that notational shift.
+As far as we know, the first example of this was a study of Llull and Copeland elections by \shortciteA{fal-hem-hem-rot:cOutByJour:llull,fal-hem-hem-rot:j:llull} that studied both winner models, and \citeA{hem-lav-men:j:schulze-and-ranked-pairs} (see also~\citeR[Footnote~5]{hem-hem-men:j:search-versus-decision}) argue that the nonunique-winner model is a better model to study than the unique-winner model. \citeA{hem-hem-rot:j:destructive-control} addressed the ways of handling ties in the first-round elections of the (two-round) ``partition'' control types of \citeA{bar-tov-tri:j:control}, and framed the two now-standard approaches called ``ties promote'' and ``ties eliminate''; they did this because although tie-handling had previously been suggested as being unimportant, their paper establishes that, for example, for plurality the choice between those two rules spells the difference between being NP-complete and belonging to P\@.
+The ``adding candidates'' control attack of \citeA{bar-tov-tri:j:control} was anomalously defined, and \citeA{hem-hem-rot:j:hybrid} kept the original notion but renamed it ``unlimited adding of candidates,'' and introduced, under the thus-available name ``adding candidates,'' the version that is analogous to the other \citeA{bar-tov-tri:j:control} add/delete types, and the subsequent papers have followed that notational shift.